David Feiss: Biography

-Feiss was born in Sacramento, California.
-He joined Hanna-Barbera around 1978 while still a teenager after graduating Casa Roble High School.
+David Feiss was born on April 16, 1959, in Sacramento, California.
+He spent his teenage years making films, and at age 19 in 1978 he animated a short music film of The Beatles' song "Maxwell's Silver Hammer"; this got him a job at Hanna-Barbera while still a teenager after graduating Casa Roble High School.

-He worked on the 1980s revival of The Jetsons, was a key animator on the Jetsons movie, co-animated the Ren and Stimpy pilot "Big House Blues", was an animation director on The Ren & Stimpy Show during its first season and created the Cartoon Network original series Cow and Chicken and its spin-off, I Am Weasel.
+He worked on the 1980s revival of The Jetsons, where he was acquainted with John Kricfalusi; the duo became friends, and Feiss helped animate "Big House Blues" as a favor.
+He would then work as an animation director on The Ren & Stimpy Show during its first season.
+Kricfalusi spoke highly of Feiss's animation skills and talent.

+Feiss later returned to Hanna-Barbera and created the Cartoon Network original series Cow and Chicken and its spin-off, I Am Weasel.
 Feiss stated that The Adventures of Rocky and Bullwinkle and Friends was the primary influence for his work.
 On his shows, David directed every episode and also worked as a writer, his writing credits usually collaborated with Michael Ryan.

 Feiss co-directed the animated segments of The Adventures of Hyperman, a computer game released in 1995 by IBM.

 In issues #5 and #30 of his cousin Sam Kieth's comic book The Maxx, David showcased his work with The Crappon (which looks like the Warner Bros. frog mascot Michigan J. Frog), Fred Flower and Uncle Italian Moose, which had a very similar style to Cow and Chicken (they are reprinted in WildStorm's The Maxx Volumes 1 and 5 trades).
 Feiss also collaborated with Kieth on a story featured in Parody Press's 1992 one-shot comic book Pummeler, spoofing Marvel Comics' famous character The Punisher.

 In 2006, he was the head of story for Sony's first CG animated film, Open Season.